 This all sounds pretty amazing, right?
 Well, let’s not judge the book by its covers, because…

 ON THE OTHER…

 I suffered from depression, insomnia, sleep paralysis, panic attacks, severe stomach pains, and allergies.
 I visited numerous doctors in numerous countries, more times than I can remember.
-I ended up homeless and broke twice, once in California for New Year’s Eve in 2012 and another time in Dubai in March 2014.
+Since 2011 when I moved to the United States twenty-one years old I lived and worked in 6 cities, co-founded 3 startups and raised one seed investment.
+I ended up homeless and broke twice.
+Once in California on New Year’s Eve and another time in Dubai on April Fools Day.
 I was backstabbed by the people I trusted and loved most.
 I was told by the people I loved that I was worthless, weak and lame.
 I came home one day packed everything I had in my closets, including bags, clothes, shoes, and makeup and gave it away.
 I started wearing only black and white, not putting on any makeup because I was tired of it all.
 Of looking like I was all sorted and did well, while instead, I was sick and tired of it all.
 I was burned out.
 Of all the struggle, sleepless nights, trusting the wrong people, not having any support system but myself.
 Of being stabbed in the back, left alone, not believed in…

 GOOD SIDE OF IT ALL

 - I learned to tap myself on the back and acknowledge myself when I do well.

 - I learned never to put all of my eggs in one basket.

 - I learned to always have a plan B, C, and D.